ElegantEngineeringTech/laravel-media/README.md

 Media conversions create different variants of your media files.
 For example, a 720p version of a 1440p video or a WebP or PNG version of an image are common types of media conversions.
 Interestingly, a media conversion can also have its own additional conversions.

-This package provides common converions to simplify your work:
+This package provides common converter to simplify your work:

--   `MediaConversionImage`: This conversion optimizes, resizes, or converts any image using `spatie/image`.
+-   `MediaImageConverter`: This converter optimizes, resizes, or converts any image using `spatie/image`.
--   `MediaConversionVideo`: This conversion optimizes, resizes, or converts any video using `pbmedia/laravel-ffmpeg`.
+-   `MediaMp4Converter`: This conversion optimizes, resizes, or converts any video to mp4 video using `ffmpeg`.
--   `MediaConversionAudio`: This conversion optimizes, resizes, converts or extract any audio using `pbmedia/laravel-ffmpeg`.
+-   `MediaWavConverter`: This conversion optimizes, resizes, converts or extract any audio in wav format using `ffmpeg`.
--   `MediaConversionPoster`: This conversion extracts a poster using `pbmedia/laravel-ffmpeg`.
+-   `MediaMp3Converter`: This conversion optimizes, resizes, converts or extract any audio in mp3 format using `ffmpeg`.
--   `MediaConversionPdfPreview`: This conversion extracts an image from the PDF using `spatie/pdf-to-image`.
+-   `MediaFrameConverter`: This conversion extracts a frame from a video using `ffmpeg`.
--   `MediaConversionSpritesheet`: This conversion extracts a spritesheet from the video using `pbmedia/laravel-ffmpeg`.
+-   `MediaPdfToImageConverter`: This conversion extracts an image from the PDF using `spatie/pdf-to-image`.

 ```php
 namespace App\Models;